kubernetes/enhancements/keps/sig-node/2008-forensic-container-checkpointing/README.md

 ### Goals

-The goal of this KEP is to introduce *checkpoint* and *restore* to the CRI API.
+The goal of this KEP is to introduce *checkpoint* to the CRI API.
 This includes extending the *kubelet* API to support checkpointing single containers with the forensic use case in mind.